 • Military: U.S. military personnel traveling in uniform can access domestic and international Admirals Club lounges (based on lounge capacity).

 Lounge access can make your stressful travel more manageable.
-But Admirals Club membership is not cheap: it'll cost $650 for individual non-elite AAdvantage members, and $1,250 for a household membership.
+But Admirals Club membership is not cheap: it'll cost $850 for individual non-elite AAdvantage members, and $1,650 for a household membership.
 The best way to save on Admirals Club membership is to get the Citi® / AAdvantage® Executive card.
-Cardholders get a full Admirals Club membership for a $450 annual fee.
-Add here free authorized users who can also access Admirals Club lounges and the card becomes the best deal.
+Cardholders get a full Admirals Club membership for a $595 annual fee.
+Add here authorized users who can also access Admirals Club lounges and the card becomes the best deal.

-Plus, the Citi® / AAdvantage® Executive World Elite Mastercard® comes with a 50,000 American Airlines miles welcome bonus offer and other valuable perks, like Global Entry or TSA Precheck credit, priority boarding, and a free first checked bag on American domestic flights.
+Plus, for a limited time, the Citi® / AAdvantage® Executive World Elite Mastercard® comes with a 70,000 American Airlines miles welcome bonus offer.
+Additionally, cardmembers get other valuable perks, like Global Entry or TSA Precheck credit, priority boarding, and a free first checked bag on American domestic flights to name a few.